Configuring policies in SaaS Guard

 Admins can edit an existing policy either by clicking the edit icon in the actions column of the policies list, or viewing a policy and clicking the Edit policy button.

-Note that the Lakera Guard Default Policy cannot be edited.
+Note that the preconfigured Lakera catalogue policies, including the Guard Default Policy, cannot be edited.

-When editing, you can change the name, turn detectors on or off, and add or edit custom detectors and allowed domains for unknown link detection.
+When editing, you can change the name, the guardrails applied, add or edit custom detectors, and edit allowed domains for unknown link detection.

 Deleting a custom policy